Computing Evolutionarily Stable Strategies in Imperfect-Information Games: Introduction

 While Nash equilibrium is defined for general multiplayer games, ESS is traditionally defined specifically for two-player symmetric games.
 ESS is a refinement of Nash equilibrium.
 In particular, if $\mathbf{x}^\star$ is an ESS, then $(\mathbf{x}^\star,\mathbf{x}^\star)$ (i.e., the strategy profile where both players play $\mathbf{x}^\star$) is a (symmetric) Nash equilibrium~\cite{Maschler13:Game}.
 Of course the converse is not necessarily true (not every symmetric Nash equilibrium is an ESS), or else ESS would be a trivial refinement.
 In fact, ESS is not guaranteed to exist in games with more than two pure strategies per player (while Nash equilibrium is guaranteed to exist in all finite games).
 For example, while rock-paper-scissors has a mixed strategy Nash equilibrium (which puts equal weight on all three actions), it has no ESS~\cite{Maschler13:Game} (that work considers a version where payoffs are 1 for a victory, 0 for loss, and $\frac{2}{3}$ for a tie).

 There exists a polynomial-time algorithm for computing Nash equilibrium (NE) in two-player zero-sum normal-form games, while for two-player non-zero-sum and multiplayer games computing an NE is PPAD-complete and it is widely conjectured that no efficient (polynomial-time) algorithm exists.
 However, several algorithms have been devised that perform well in practice.
-The problem of computing whether a game has an ESS was shown to be both NP-hard and CO-NP hard and also to be contained in $\Sigma ^P _2$ (the class of decision problems that can be solved in nondeterministic polynomial time given access to an NP oracle)~\cite{Etessami08:Computational}.
-Subsequently it was shown that the exact complexity of this problem is that it is $\Sigma ^P _2$-complete~\cite{Conitzer13:Exact}, and even more challenging for more than two players~\cite{Blanc21:Computational}.
+The problem of computing whether a two-player game has an ESS was shown to be both NP-hard and CO-NP hard and also to be contained in $\Sigma ^P _2$ (the class of decision problems that can be solved in nondeterministic polynomial time given access to an NP oracle)~\cite{Etessami08:Computational}.
+Subsequently it was shown that the exact complexity of this problem is that it is $\Sigma ^P _2$-complete~\cite{Conitzer13:Exact}.
 Note that this result is for determining whether an ESS exists (as discussed above there exist games which have no ESS), not for the complexity of computing an ESS in games for which one exists.
 Thus, computing an ESS is significantly more difficult than computing an NE, which is not surprising since it is a refinement.
-Several approaches have been proposed for computing ESS in two-player normal-form games~\cite{Haigh75:Game,Abakuks80:Conditions,Broom13:Game-Theoretical,Bomze92:Detecting,Mcnamara97:General}, and recently an algorithm has been developed for multiplayer normal-form games~\cite{Ganzfried25:Computing}.
+Several approaches have been proposed for computing ESS in two-player normal-form games~\cite{Haigh75:Game,Abakuks80:Conditions,Broom13:Game-Theoretical,Bomze92:Detecting,Mcnamara97:General}.
 However, these algorithms are based on support enumeration and are not applicable to extensive-form games.